How to fade in and out of audio and video

 A user adding media to the timeline.

 Step 2.
-Trim your audio and add fades
+Trim audio and add fades

 A user trimming audio on the timeline.